Charles Stourton, 8th Baron Stourton: Execution for murder

-He was executed, as were four of his servants, on 16 March 1557 at Salisbury for murdering two men, William Hartgill and his son John Hartgill, following a trial at Westminster on 28 February previous.
+He was executed, as were four of his servants, on 16 March 1557 at Salisbury, following a trial at Westminster on 28 February previous, for murdering two men, William Hartgill and his son John Hartgill.
 Stourton had been most reluctant to plead to the indictment, until he was reminded by the judges that he faced the horrific penalty of peine forte et dure (being pressed to death under heavy stones) if he did not.

 William Hartgill, described as a "surly and cross old man", was a neighbour with whom Stourton had long been on bad terms.
 Stourton had quarrelled with his widowed mother, who wished to remarry, and Hartgill had taken Lady Stourton's part in the quarrel.
 As not infrequently happened in that age, the feud degenerated into a private war, eventually requiring the intervention of Star Chamber.
 Stourton was fined and ordered to pay damages to the Hartgills: this humiliation seems to have been the motive for the crime.
-On the pretext of arranging a meeting to pay them the money, Stourton ambushed the Hartgills at Kilmington church, kidnapped them and had them brought to his house, where after being imprisoned for a time they had their throats cut.
+On the pretext of arranging a meeting to pay them the money, Stourton ambushed the Hartgills at Kilmington church, kidnapped them, and had them brought to his house, where after being imprisoned for a time they had their throats cut.
 Stourton did not actually commit the murders but was found guilty of ordering them.

 Before his execution, he is said to have expressed true repentance for this and his other crimes.